stefgina/stackoverflow-LLM/README.md

 - `Tags.csv`: Includes ids, and tags for each question.
 Every question can be pointed by many tag ids.
 Its many to one as well.

-## Installation
+## Installation & Usage (Quick-commands)

-Okay so there are three ways of handling the installation process.
+So there are three ways of handling with the installation.

-- You can pip install everything and run `Locally`
+-  `Locally`: You can install & run everything locally:

     ```bash
-        # install deps
+        # create the env & activate, install deps
+        conda create -n stackoverflow python=3.10
+        conda activate stackoverflow
         pip install -r requirements.txt

+        # runs exps
+        python3 eda.py
+        python3 model_A_train_infer.py
     ```

-- You can use the dockerfile of this repo and run everything through a `Container`.
-The commands for that would be:
+- `Docker`: You can build and run everything in auto, through my Docker image:

     ```bash
         # build the image
         docker build -t docker-eda-mlmodel -f Dockerfile .

+        # run exps
+        docker run docker-eda-mlmodel python3 eda.py
+        docker run docker-eda-mlmodel python3 model_A_train_infer.py
     ```

-- Or you can skip completely any installation, and directy use my `Collab` notebooks and run the experiments.
-This includes training, finetuning and predicting utilizing a Large Language Model (BERT, distilBERT etc)
+- `Collab`: Or you can completely skip the installation, and directy use these collab notebooks and run the advanced LLM experiments on cloud GPU's.
+This includes training, finetuning and predicting utilizing a Large Language Model (BERT, distilBERT etc) on StackOverflow data.

     [bert_fine_stackoverflow_v6_train.ipynb](https://colab.research.google.com/drive/1IlNwHCM2rWZqZMNiByoGzAq-M7p2FWui?usp=sharing)
     [bert_fine_stackoverflow_v6_infer.ipynb](https://colab.research.google.com/drive/18JgKJEwGVjYK3QisDOOe1PkHKEA5Btyy?usp=sharing)

-## Usage Locally
+## Usage Locally (Detailed)
 Since you have installed all dependencies locally, this section will guide you through the experiments.
 Usually I choose to create conda virtual envs, when playing with new projects.
 So in this case:

 ```bash